cjae/cjae/README.md

 ## Fancy seeing you here! <img src="https://raw.githubusercontent.com/cjae/cjae/master/wave.gif" width="30">

 I am Osagie Omon, people call me Cjae, a computer science graduate from [The University of Ibadan in Nigeria](https://www.ui.edu.ng/).
 I am a Mobile Software Engineer, a UI & UX enthusiast and sometimes I build stuffs.
 Always open to collaborating on projects and innovative/disruptive ideas.
-Feel free to connect with me here:
+Feel free to connect with me.

 ### Connect with me: